umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 ### Fixing

-In order to fix this problem you will have to decide which Document Type is "the most correct" one.
+In order to fix this problem you will have to decide which Document Type is the correct one.
 The error message will give you a lot of details you can use in your investigation:
   * The affected entity type (Document Type, Datatype, Member type, etc.)
   * The `unique identifier` (alias)
   * A list of the files containing the same `unique identifier`